20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 Tetrads, also known as frame fields, or vielbein, are a field of four 4-vectors, that are orthonormal (ie perpendicular, and unit lengthed, with respect to the metric tensor).
 These make up the "frame of reference" of an observer, and are used to translate between what one observer sees and experiences, and the wider universe that we're describing

 General relativity demands that spacetime is locally flat from the perspective of any observer.
 And yet, we can observe that spacetime is clearly curved - planets go round the sun, and black holes exist.
 Translating from an observers locally flat spacetime, to that curved spacetime, is done via our tetrads.
-These are the objects that define the disconnect between "my space is locally flat" and "my friends space is clearly curved", and how you translate observations between the two
+These are the objects that define the disconnect between "my space is locally flat" and "my friends space is clearly curved", and also how you translate observations between two different observers

 Tetrads are basis vectors, for pushing vectors from an observers locally flat space, to our curved spacetime.
 Each tetrad vector is labelled with a latin index $i$, and are given by $e_i$.
 Each one of these tetrad vectors $e_i$ has 4 components, and so they are spelt $e^\mu_i$ in the literature with stacked indices.
 This makes up a 4x4 matrix when treated as column vectors, and the inverse (which is a matrix inverse $(e^\mu_i)^{-1}$) is spelt $e_\mu^i$.
 If this seems needlessly extremely confusing, you are absolutely [correct horse](https://www.youtube.com/watch?v=b3_lVSrPB6w).
 Some papers[^here] use $\theta_\mu^i$ to denote the inverse